NethServer/nethsecurity-ui/README.md

 Unauthenticated APIs:

 - `/login`: execute the login and retrieve the tokens
-- `/register`: invoked by firewalls to register themselvs, this API should be always invoked using a valid HTTPS endpoint to ensure the identity of the server
+- `/register`: invoked by firewalls to register themselves, this API should be always invoked using a valid HTTPS endpoint to ensure the identity of the server

 ### /login - POST